GiacomoDetomaso/Numerical-Methods-Data-Science-Projects/README.md

 ## Content

 1. Derivative approximation: two examples, using the forward and center differences algorithms to approximate a derivative.
 The errors of the approximations are calculated too, and a graph is provided for both examples.
+2. Function roots: optimized ways to calculate the roots of a function